friendly/HistData/cran-comments.md

 ## Comments

 This is a minor release.
-It was triggered by a CRAN-check NOTE on the last version regarding a reference to the `alr3` package.
+It was triggered by a CRAN-check NOTE on the last version regarding a reference to the `alr3` package, changed to `alr4`.
+As well a number of documentation problems were corrrected.

 ## Reverse dependencies